Modern Times

 Getting High in Manhattan

 E.B.
 White enthusiastically embraced many aspects of modern life, from the wonder of air travel to the spectacle of buildings climbing ever higher into the clouds above Manhattan.
 It seemed whenever someone was needed to report on a flight or check out progress on the latest skyscraper, White was there, eager to climb into cockpits or onto scaffolds to get a better a look at his fair city.
-In “The Talk of the Town” White recalled his visit to (almost) the very top of the Empire State Building, which was to open on May 1, 1931.
+In “The Talk of the Town” White recalled his visit to (almost) to the very top of the Empire State Building, which was to open on May 1, 1931.

 QUITE A SALTSHAKER…As E.B.
 White noted, the mooring mast atop the Empire State Building might have looked like a mere “saltcellar” from the ground, but in reality was as tall as a 20-story building, so quite a climb.
 Image at left shows inner stairwell winding to the top; bottom right, stairs to the 103rd floor of the Empire State Building.
 (Modern Mechanix/Evan Bindelglass-CBSNewYork)